How to Build a Free Study Plan for Any Finance Exam (2026)

 Step 1: Pick your exam

-Open the FreeFellow exam picker and select your credential.
-Every supported exam carries its own blueprint, readiness model, and lesson library.
+Open the FreeFellow exam picker and choose your credential.
+Each one carries its own blueprint, readiness model, and lesson library.
 The planner works on:

 • CFA Levels I, II, III (all five pathway combinations)